damiancipolat/Cluster-servers/README.md

 $ node fork-server/app.js
 ```

 All workers answer each request and using ipc send to the parent process the response to send at the client.
 In the master process there are a list of process reference.
 The way to delegate the answer of each request is using a random way.
+You can take a look of the message broker created by me in other project.